foxdroporg/FoxdropProject/README.md

 https://foxdrop.000webhostapp.com/

 ## Project Description
-On Foxdrop there are games to play and animations to watch.
-A database is used to store user information, highscores and to reset passwords.
-Users may sign up to get access to game leaderboards and to view a leaderboard accessed from the League of Legends REST API.
+On Foxdrop there are applications (front-end & back-end) to interact with, games to play and animations to watch.
+A MySQL database is used to store user information, such as: account credentials, scores on games, profile images, profile videos, forum posts, a like-system from posts, and tokens for password resets.
+Users may sign up to get access to game leaderboards, profile page, ability to recieve highscores and to post in the website forum.

 ## Project Goals
 Website should function as a place for people to visit and enjoy some animations and games.
-If they want, they can attempt to beat their own or other peoples' high scores in the games for fun or competition.
+If they want, they can attempt to beat their own or other peoples' high-scores in the games for fun or as a competition.

 The website should follow these <b>10 heuristics as specified by Jakob Nielsen: